KEEP UP TO DATE

 An understanding of civil liberty (freedom of speech, freedom of movement, freedom of assembly, freedom of association and freedom of religious worship) is developed through pupil voice, pupil choice and pupil influence in all aspects of school life and in the shared belief of pupils taking responsibility for their actions; in the variety of assemblies and exposure to other faiths

 Other values are developed through whole school and key stage assemblies, class assemblies and PSHE (personal, social and health education - now known as 'Life Skills').
-They also form part of many of our topics about our local or national area e.g The UK, We are Britain but also in comparison with and learning about the wider world e.g USA, Viva la Mexico WW1.
+They also form part of many of our topics about our local or national area e.g. The Industrial Revolution, Lowry, Changes in Toys and Homes but also in comparison with and learning about the wider world e.g Rainforests, North America, Hospitals.

 0161 912 5937